Narrow relief bill victory provides warning signs for broader Democratic agenda

 “The challenges of passing this legislation — which only needed 51 votes — should serve as a reality check for House Democrats as we look towards the future,” one Democratic member said.
 “We can either solely pass Democratic messaging bills that won’t pass in the Senate or we can do the hard work of building support for our policy priorities and finding compromise where necessary to actually pass laws.”

 Republicans were eager to highlight any and all Democratic division.
-“How on earth do you bring a massive bill to the floor without having the votes to pass such a critical amendment?” asked Doug Andres, a spokesman for McConnell, referring to the nearly 12-hour Democratic showdown over unemployment benefits.
+“How on Earth do you bring a massive bill to the floor without having the votes to pass such a critical amendment?” asked Doug Andres, a spokesman for McConnell, referring to the nearly 12-hour Democratic showdown over unemployment benefits.

-As the intraparty Democratic tensions burbled to the surface in the final hours before the bill’s passage, Andres took to Twitter to emphasis the Republicans’ favored alliterative message — that the Democrats were disarray.
+As the Democratic tensions burbled to the surface in the final hours before the bill’s passage, Andres took to Twitter to emphasis the Republicans’ favored alliterative message — that the Democrats were in disarray.
 He described Senate Majority Leader Charles E. Schumer (D-N.Y.) as “Majority Leader Schumer (D-Isarray).”

 And as Friday night bled into Saturday morning, Andres tried again, changing his own Twitter name from Doug Andres to “Doug Array.”